DataDog/hiring-engineers/answers.md

 - python script custom_firstcheck.py
 ![Python Script](https://i.imgur.com/Inzymim.png)

 I ran in to quite a few issues with creating a custom agent check and began trouble shooting my environment as I thought I may of missed a dependency.
 Check my installs folder for the files and everything seems to be in order.
-Tried restarting the agent and the machine and still ntohing appearing in my Datadog UI.
+Tried restarting the agent and the machine and still nothing appearing in my Datadog UI.

 Decided to move on with the technical exam as best I could and come back to this with a fresh mind.